-- d) Thank the athlete and, if you are at the athlete's home, ask the athlete to open the door for you (so that you are not touching their doorknob). - e) Before entering your vehicle, follow the removal instructions to remove your gloves and disposable face mask and dispose safely in a garbage bag.
+- d) Thank the athlete and, if you are at the athlete's home, ask the athlete to open the door for you (so that you are not touching their doorknob). - e) Before entering your vehicle, follow the removal instructions to remove your disposable gloves and face mask and dispose safely in a garbage bag.
 Clean your hands using the hand rub technique.

-6. Key Reminders for SCP
+6. Key Reminders for Sample Collection Personnel

-- a) SCP and athletes should clean their hands at the following stages: - i) When initiating the test session prior to athlete notification. - ii) After using the toilet. - iii) After blowing their nose, coughing, or sneezing. - iv) Before using and after removing face masks. - v) Before using and after removing gloves. - vi) At the conclusion of the sample collection process. - b) If the SCP has chosen to wear gloves, they should be changed frequently based on the applicable points above (the Blood Collection Officer (BCO) should wear gloves during blood collection). - c) To minimize hand washing/sanitizing/glove changing, SCP and athletes should: - i) Be reminded to avoid touching their face. - ii) Avoid shaking hands at any point during sample collection. - iii) Use separate pens when completing forms during sample collection. - iv) Refrain from touching all unnecessary surfaces and/or objects during sample collection. - d) SCP should disinfect work surfaces using disinfectant wipes or spray at the following stages: - i) Prior to beginning the sample collection process. - ii) In between athletes' testing (if more than one athlete is tested). - iii) At the end of the sample collection session.
+- a) Sample Collection Personnel and athletes should clean their hands at the following stages: - i) When initiating the testing session prior to athlete notification. - ii) After using the toilet. - iii) After blowing their nose, coughing, or sneezing. - iv) Before using and after removing face masks. - v) Before using and after removing gloves. - vi) At the conclusion of the sample collection process. - b) If the Sample Collection Personnel have chosen to wear gloves, these should be changed frequently based on the applicable points above (the Blood Collection Officer (BCO) should wear gloves during blood collection). - c) To minimize hand washing/sanitizing/glove changing, Sample Collection Personnel and athletes should: - i) Be reminded to avoid touching their face. - ii) Avoid shaking hands at any point during sample collection. - iii) Use separate pens when completing forms during sample collection. - iv) Refrain from touching all unnecessary surfaces and/or objects during sample collection. - d) Sample Collection Personnel should disinfect work surfaces using disinfectant wipes or spray at the following stages: - i) Prior to beginning the sample collection process. - ii) In-between athletes' testing (if more than one athlete is tested). - iii) At the end of the sample collection session.

-7. Recording the Test Attempt in an ADAMS Mission Order
+7. Recording the Test Attempt in an ADAMS Testing Order